Being Socially Awkward.

 How I wish I could say something witty and leave on a laugh.

-Or just to know how to leave a conversation without that horrible awkward silence where more should have been said but wasn’t.
+Or just to know how to leave a conversation without the horrible awkward silence at the end where more should have been said but wasn’t.

 How To Create Awkward Silences Without Even Trying